buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Self |
 | **Duration**: | Instantaneous |

 By casting gem-inlaid sticks, rolling dragon bones, laying out ornate cards, or employing some other divination tool, you receive an omen from an otherworldly entity about the results of a specific course of action that you plan to take within the next 30 minutes.
-The Narrator chooses from the following possible omens:
+The Game Master chooses from the following possible omens:

 - Weal, for good results